diefenbach/django-lfs/docs/user/concepts/products.rst

 Types
 =====

-There are three types of products: default products, configurable products, and ``products with variants``.
+There are three types of products: default products, configurable products and products with variants.

 .. index:: single: Product; Default